JuliaDiff/ChainRulesCore.jl/docs/src/nondiff_points.md

 plot(ceil)
 ```

-Here it seems most useful to say the derivative is zero everywhere.
+Here it is most useful to say the derivative is zero everywhere.
 The limits are zero from both sides.

-The other option for `ceil` would be to say it is 1 everywhere.
+The other option for `x->ceil(x)` would be relax the problem into `x->x`, and thus  say it is 1 everywhere
 But that it too weird, if the use wanted a relaxation of the problem then they would provide one.
-Imposing one on `ceil` for everyone is not reasonable.
+We can not be imposing that relaxation on to `ceil` for everyone is not reasonable.

 ### Primal finite, and derivative nonfinite and same on both sides

 ```@example nondiff
 plot(cbrt)
 ```

-s(derivative nonfinite and different on each side is not possible with a finite and defined primal.)
-### Primal and derivative Non-finite and same on both sides
+### Primal and derivative Non-finite and different on both sides
 ```@example nondiff
 plot(x->inv(x^2))
 plot!(; xlims=(-1,1), ylims=(-100,100)) #hide
 ```

+In this case the primal isn't finite, so the value of the derivative can be assumed to matter less.
+It is not surprising to see a nonfinite gradient for nonfinite primal.
+So it is fine to have a the gradient being nonfinite.

-### Primal and gradient Non-finite and differing on both sides
+## Primal finite and derivative nonfinite and different on each side
 ```@example nondiff
-plot(inv)
-plot!(; xlims=(-1,1), ylims=(-100,100)) #hide
+plot(x-> sign(x) * cbrt(x))
 ```

+In this example, the primal is defined and finite, so we would like a derivative to defined.
+We are back in the case of a local minimal like we were for `abs`.
+We can make most of the same arguments as we made there to justify saying the derivative is zero.

 ### Not defined on one-side
 ```@example nondiff